nativelibs4java/Scalaxy/Parano/README.md

 # TODO

 Ideas
+- Turn into a compiler plugin (+ can keep the macro)
 - Tuple return types in extractors: require an apply companion method with symmetric signature, take names from it and propagate accross matches:

   ```scala